Voss Folk High School

-Voss Folk High School (Voss Folkehøgskule) is a private folk school in Voss, Norway.
+Voss Folk High School (Voss Folkehøgskule) is a private folk school in Voss Municipality, Norway.

-The school is located at the village of Seim west of Vossevangen in Hordaland.
+The school is located at Seim in the western part of Vossavangen in Voss Municipality in Vestland county.
 It was established in 1895 by educators Olaus Alvestad (1866–1903) and Lars Eskeland (1867–1942).
 The school follows the ideology inspired by clergyman and teacher N. F. S. Grundtvig (1783–1872) and his principals of education.
 It is today owned by an independent foundation.